Fred warns Chile and Germany - A lot can happen in a year

-SAO PAULO Brazilian striker Fred has warned Chile and Germany that victory in Sunday's Confederations Cup is no guarantee of success in the World Cup a year from now.
+SAO PAULO (Reuters) - Brazilian striker Fred has warned Chile and Germany that victory in Sunday's Confederations Cup is no guarantee of success in the World Cup a year from now.

 The bustling centre-forward scored two goals in Brazil's Confederations Cup triumph over Spain in 2013 but was also present as Brazil were hammered 7-1 by Germany in the main event 12 months later.